rikkimax/Bin2D/README.md

 ```
 It does return the same result as output outputBin2D2FS(string) does.

-## Why not string mixins?
+## Why not string imports?
 - String mixins at least on Windows are bugged.
 They cannot use subdirectories.
+    In newer versions this should be fixed.
-- Assets do not change often so regeneration process can be manual
+- Assets do not change often so regeneration process can be manual.
-- Easy export to file system
+- Easy export to file system.